 Seattle-Area Bathroom Remodeling

-Just like in the Brady Bunch, putting in two sinks is a great idea.
+Just like in The Brady Bunch, putting in two sinks is a great idea.
 Apart from giving the kids a sense of independence, it makes morning rushes all the more easier.

 The hair-combing and teeth-brushing can take place simultaneously over both sinks, saving you time in the morning.